ksator/EVPN_DCI_automation/README.md

 The files [**.travis.yml**](https://github.com/ksator/EVPN_DCI_automation/blob/master/.travis.yml) and [**requirements.txt**](https://github.com/ksator/EVPN_DCI_automation/blob/master/requirements.txt) at the root of this repository are used for this.
 For ansible playbooks that doesnt interact with Junos devices, they are run.
 The command ansible-playbook has a built in option to check only the playbook's syntax (--syntax-check).
 This is how Travis is testing the playbooks that interact with Junos.
 Travis CI doesnt actually connect to the devices.
 If there is a syntax error, Travis will fail the build.
-Travis is also checking the syntax of the python scripts.
+The same logic is applied to the python scripts.